ossf/wg-best-practices-os-developers/docs/Correctly-Using-Regular-Expressions-Rationale.md

 For detailed rationale, along with other information such as contributor credits, see [Correctly Using Regular Expressions Rationale](./Correctly-Using-Regular-Expressions-Rationale).

+## Contributions and Corrections Welcome

+Please feel free to [open an issue](https://github.com/ossf/wg-best-practices-os-developers/issues) with us if you have additions or changes you'd like to see.

 ## License

 This document is released under the [Creative Commons CC-BY-4.0 license](https://creativecommons.org/licenses/by/4.0/).